 Pascal noted that as soon as the final version is submitted to the GCOS Steering Committee the reference version for the response will be available.
 There will be a first meeting of the writing team in February 2017 at WGClimate #7, and a second meeting at WCGlimate #8 in July 2017.
-The space agency response delivered is expected to be delivered by COP-23 (November 2017).
+The space agency response is expected to be delivered by COP23 (November 2017).
 He noted that this will be a space agency response, rather than a CEOS-CGMS response specifically.

 COP22 Related Issues

 Pascal Lecomte (ESA) noted that space agency reporting to COP21 SBSTA consisted of a statement supported by a 10-page report.
-For COP22 the proposal is to have only a SBSTA statement, in particular because there are many activities in progress following COP21 and the group is not in a position prepare another 10-page report for COP22.
-An updated report is planned for COP-23, along with the updated space agency response to the GCOS IP.
+For COP22 the proposal is to have only a SBSTA statement because there are many activities in progress following COP21 and the group is not in a position to prepare another 10-page report for COP22.
+An updated report is planned for COP23, along with the updated space agency response to the GCOS IP.

-Mark Dowell (EC/JRC) agreed with this approach, noting that the GCOS relationship is symbiotic and that this year the focus with SBSTA should be on their updated IP, and then next year the focus can be on the space agency response in support of GCOS.
+Mark Dowell (EC/JRC) agreed with this approach, noting that the GCOS relationship is symbiotic and that this year the focus with SBSTA should be on GCOS’s updated IP, and then next year the focus can be on the space agency response in support of GCOS.
 He noted that GCOS is a SBSTA observer, but that CEOS is always represented by one of the parties (e.g. a country), and this provides a different emphasis and impact.
 He also stressed the importance of briefing national delegations, including the importance of GCOS this year.

-Pascal noted that the a draft of the SBSTA statement has been prepared by the WGClimate core team, and review by the CEO and CEOS SEC is being undertaken.
+Pascal noted that the draft of the SBSTA statement has been prepared by the WGClimate core team, and review by the CEO and CEOS SEC is being undertaken.
 This will be followed by a final review by CEOS Principals, and the final statement has to be sent to SBSTA by 2nd November.
 The statement will be delivered by the US delegation as the CEOS Chair country.

 Pascal noted that COP22 is taking place in parallel with GEO-XIII Plenary.
 He noted that he (ESA) and NASA will be present.
-He noted events an ESA side event on REDD+ will be held there.
-There will be likely will be a Marakesh (COP22) statement by heads of agencies being organised by CNES.
+He noted an ESA side event on REDD+ will be held there.
+There will likely be a Marrakesh (COP22) statement by heads of agencies being organised by CNES.

 Pascal reviewed EarthInfo Day, noting:

-an opportunity to provide at COP 22, and every subsequent year, an up-to-date picture of the status of the climate and current future outlook;
+an opportunity to provide at COP22, and every subsequent year, an up-to-date picture of the status of the climate and current future outlook;

 an opportunity to optimise engagement and connect information and requirements between the science community, Parties and all stakeholders at the COP to benefit the negotiation process and the implementation of the Paris Agreement and its goals;